swiftlang/swift-foundation/CONTRIBUTION_GUIDELINE.md

 **DocC must be accurate.** Do not mention parameters in documentation that do not affect the described behavior.

+**Do not leave a brace, keyword, or condition orphaned on its own line** when it can be joined with the adjacent line without hurting readability.

+**Avoid abbreviations** Prefer full descriptive names.
+If a domain term has a conventional abbreviation, name the public parameter in full and reserve the abbreviation for internal use only.

+**Avoid C-style prefixes on constant names** (e.g. `_kMyConstant`).
+Use descriptive names instead.

 ---

 ## Code Structure

 **Factor out shared constants and logic.** If two or more implementations share constants or logic, extract them.

+**Consolidate near-duplicate logic.** If two functions do almost the same thing, or one check is always immediately followed by another that repeats it, merge them into a single implementation.

 **Decompose complex features into smaller, focused PRs.**

+**Move struct-building logic into the type's own initializer.** If a block of code exists only to populate the fields of a type before constructing it, make it an `init` on that type instead of leaving it as free-floating setup code at the call site.

+---

+## API Design

+**A function's `nil` return should have one unambiguous meaning.** Do not overload `nil` to mean both "not applicable here" and "no result found."

+**Do not provide a default protocol-witness implementation when existing conformances already diverge in real behavior.** There is no single "standard" behavior to default to, and a default makes divergence easy to overlook.
+Require each conformance to implement it explicitly.

 ---